subquery/documentation/docs/quickstart/quickstart_multichain/galxe-nft.md

 Check out our [Manifest File](../../build/manifest/ethereum.md) documentation to get more information about the Project Manifest file.
 :::

 Then, create a [multi-chain manifest file](../../build/multi-chain#1-create-a-multi-chain-manifest-file).
-After, following the steps outlined [here](../../build/multi-chain#3-add-a-new-network-to-the-multi-chain-manifest), start adding the new networks.
-After you Successfuly apply the correct entities for each chain, you will end up with a single `subquery-multichain.yaml` file that we'll map to the individual chain manifest files.
+By following the steps outlined [here](../../build/multi-chain#3-add-a-new-network-to-the-multi-chain-manifest) (using the `subql multi-chain:add` command), start adding the new networks.
+After you successfuly apply the correct entities for each chain, you will end up with a single `subquery-multichain.yaml` file that we'll map to the individual chain manifest files.
 This multi-chain manifest file will look something like this:

 ::: code-tabs